Data Mining Is the Foundation of Predictive Risk Management

 In the model above, we see reported safety issues and audit findings enter the "Performance" side of the model in the "Data Acquisition" process.
 As reported safety issues are analyzed, the system is reviewed (SRM) to ensure risk remains acceptable, or acceptable with mitigation.

 The SRM side of this model contains the Hazard-Risk Register, while the SA side contains data related to reactive risk management processes.
-In real life operations, you will also see employee's proactively identifying hazards or substandard processes that appear as "reported safety issues" entering the system from the SA monitoring side, but are addressed in the SRM side.
+In real-life operations, you will also see employees proactively identifying hazards or substandard processes that appear as "reported safety issues" entering the system from the SA monitoring side but are addressed on the SRM side.

 Related Aviation Risk Management Articles